open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ## Artifact
 An artifact in the current context describes a resource that holds an identity to a blob and a pointer where to find the blob (currently a URL).
-It that sense, a producer can create an artifact and store these information and a consumer can search for artifacts with the specific identity to find out its location.
+In that sense, a producer can create an artifact and store this information and a consumer can search for artifacts with the specific identity to find out its location.

 In the current implementation the artifact is defined in the [openfluxcd/artifact repository][artifact-definition].